 What is stock Android?

 You might have previously heard of “stock Android” either as the OS a device is running or as a comparison point.
 But what is “stock” Android?
 It’s not a soup you make by boiling down old Android handsets — that would be an Android stock, and please don’t do that.
-Instead, stock Android refers to the version of the OS used by Android’s owner and primary developer, Google, in its Pixel and Nexus smartphones.
+Instead, stock Android refers to the base version of the OS used by Android’s owner and primary developer, Google.
 It’s usually thought of as the most basic version of Android available, and it represents the base layer of Android, coupled with Google’s standard apps, like YouTube, Maps, and Google Drive.
 But don’t take that to mean it’s lacking in functionality — stock Android is widely considered one of the best operating systems around.
+Google’s Pixel phones run mostly stock Android, but with a few extra additions just for Google’s own special phones.

 What is Oreo?